The Surprising Origin of 10 Madrid Neighborhood Names

 In 1625, Philip IV ordered a new wall to be built around Madrid.
 And just over 200 years later, the city was expanding so quickly that the old walls could no longer contain it.
 And so, on July 19, 1860, the city officially decided to take down the walls and let the city spread far and wide.

 That’s when a man named Prospero Soynard comes into play.
-In 1862, Soynard acquired some land north of the city with the idea of dividing up the land and selling it.
-On December 14, 1862, bricklayer Pedro Prado and carpenter Gregorio Mayorga bought two plots of land from Prospero Soynard and the two men quickly began constructing houses in the area that would be called Prosperidad.
+In 1862, Soynard acquired some land north of the city, so he could divide it up and sell it.
+On December 14, 1862 bricklayer Pedro Prado and carpenter Gregorio Mayorga bought two plots of land from Prospero Soynard.
+The two men quickly began constructing houses in the area that would be called Prosperidad.

 Today the neighborhood, located about three miles northeast of Puerta del Sol in the center of Madrid, is a thriving residential neighborhood and is part of the larger Chamartin District.

-Repurposed wine barrel serves as a table top filled with Spanish tapas such as anchovies, potato chips, olives, cured meats, and cheese.
+Repurposed wine barrel serves as a table top filled with Spanish tapas such as anchovies, potato chips, olives, cured meats, and cheese in a Madrid neighborhood bar.

 Exploring Madrid’s neighborhoods wouldn’t be complete without plenty of tapas!